cdl-geneseo/geneseo-dictionary/S/Seo.md

 # 'Seo

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : 'Seo

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.) nickname for Geneseo as used in The Lamron column, &quot;Sex and the 'Seo&quot;.
 Source: Dictionary of Geneseo English 2006.
 Dilluvio.